cran/remotes/README.md

 operate in standalone mode and use only its internal R implementations.
 This will allow successful installation of these packages.

+### Options

+remotes uses the following standard R options, see `?options` for their
+details:

+* `download.file.method` for the default download method.
+See `?download.file`.

+* `pkgType` for the package type (source or binary, see manual) to install, download or look up dependencies for.

+* `repos` for the locations of the user's standard CRAN(-like) repositoies.

+It also uses some remotes specific options:

+* `BioC_git` for the URL of the default Bioconductor git mirror.

+* `unzip` for the path of the external `unzip` program.

 ### Environment variables

+* The `BITBUCKET_USER` and `BITBUCKET_PASSWORD` enrironment variables
+  are used for the default BitBucket  user name and password, in `install_bitbucket()`

+* The `GITHUB_PAT` environment variable is used as the default GitHub personal access token for all GitHub API queries.

+* The `R_REMOTES_UPGRADE` environment variable can be used to set a default preferred value for the `upgrade =` argument accepted by the various `install_*()` functions.
+For example, you can set `R_REMOTES_UPGRADE=always` to upgrade dependent packages without asking the user.

 * Setting `R_REMOTES_STANDALONE=true` forces remotes to work in standalone mode and avoid loading its optional dependencies (curl, git2 and pkgbuild